Chrysis ignita: Abdomen

-The number of visible Chrysidid segments varies among subfamilies.
+The number of visible chrysidid segments varies among subfamilies.
 Chrysis ignita has three segmented abdomens in both sexes, which make sex determination difficult.
 The morphology of the abdominal anatomy translates into defensive function for the wasp.
-The visible segments are heavily sclerotized and weakly intermusclated.
+The visible segments are heavily sclerotized and weakly intermusculated.
 The abdominal segments I through IV possess spiracles, which the wasp breathes through.
 The chrysidid stinger is essentially nonfunctional, having been reduced to an ovipositor in females and a genital tube in males.

 Coloration

 Chrysis ignita is generally colored, and takes on its metallic, iridescent sheen through light interference, and thus varies with the viewing angle.
 The coloration is most apparent on the body of the wasp, and reduced to spots and stripes on the legs, mandibles, antenna, and abdominal tergites.
-Identification of Chrysis wasps based on color can be difficult due to the ephemeral nature of their coloration.
+Identification of Chrysis species based on color can be difficult due to the ephemeral nature of their coloration.
 Chemicals used to kill, preserve, or rehydrate specimens can alter the wasp's colors.
 It has also been hypothesized that there may be an environmental relation between the color of the adult and the physical parameters of its developmental environment, like temperature and humidity.

 Functional adaptions

 Body armor and strategies

-Chrysis ignita and its family of Chrysidid wasps have evolved effective defenses for their risky life cycle.
+Chrysis ignita and its family of chrysidid wasps have evolved effective defenses for their risky life cycle.
 While the life of a cuckoo wasp may seem easy, it must drop off its young to be raised by a host wasp species.
 The ruby-tailed wasp has to infiltrate a nest full of defensive mother wasps, often armed with powerful stingers and jaws.
 Thus, they have developed defensive, functional body armor to protect themselves.
 The abdominal segments of their exoskeleton are highly sclerotized on the external surface and concave on the ventral surface.
 This allows the wasp to tuck in its vulnerable antenna and legs when curling into a defensive sphere.
 This adaption prevents the ruby-tailed wasp from being stung or mutilated when sneaking around a potential host's nest.
 The defense is so effective that even when the mother is caught in the host's nest, she will simply ball up and become impenetrable to even the strongest stings and mandibles.
 If they are caught, which happens quite often, they simply tuck and curl.
 The host wasp has no choice but to grab the balled up ruby-tailed wasp in its jaws and carry it outside to evict it.
 The ruby-tailed wasp, unharmed, simply makes its way back into the nest again at the next opportunity.